 Our Value Proposition.
-We believe our focus on delivering a compelling value proposition to our customers across all of our product categories is fundamental to our customer loyalty.
+We believe our focus on delivering a compelling value proposition to our customers across all of our product categories is fundamental to customer loyalty.
 For example, we run frequent promotions and coupons for our mass brands, gift-with-purchase offers and multi-product gift sets for our prestige brands, and a comprehensive customer loyalty program.

 An Off-Mall Location.
 Our stores are predominately located in convenient, high-traffic locations such as power centers.
 Our typical store is approximately 10,000 square feet, including approximately 950 square feet dedicated to our full-service salon.
-Our displays, store design and open layout allow us the flexibility to respond to consumer trends and changes in our merchandising strategy.
+Our displays, store design and open layout provide the flexibility to respond to consumer trends and changes in our merchandising strategy.

-We were founded in 1990 as a discount beauty retailer at a time when prestige, mass and salon products were sold through distinct channels - department stores for prestige products, drug stores and mass merchandisers for mass products, and salons and authorized retail outlets for professional hair care products.
-After extensive research, we recognized an opportunity to better satisfy how a woman wanted to shop for beauty products.
-This led to what we believe to be a unique retail approach that focuses on all aspects of how women prefer to shop for beauty products by combining the fundamental elements of a beauty superstore, including one-stop shopping, a compelling value proposition and convenient locations, together with an uplifting specialty retail experience.
+We were founded in 1990 as a beauty retailer at a time when prestige, mass and salon products were sold through distinct channels - department stores for prestige products, drug stores and mass merchandisers for mass products, and salons and authorized retail outlets for professional hair care products.
+After extensive research, we recognized an opportunity to better satisfy how women want to shop for beauty products.
+We developed a unique retail approach by combining one-stop shopping, a compelling value proposition, convenient locations and an uplifting specialty retail experience.
 While we are currently executing on the core elements of our business strategy, we plan to continually refine our approach in order to further enhance the shopping experience for our customers.